Danialsamadi/V2Ray-Config-Bot/README.md

 ## Local Development
 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`
+   - Make sure you have [jdatetime](https://pypi.org/project/jdatetime/) installed for Persian calendar support.
 3. Create a `.env` file with your Telegram credentials (see below)
 4. Create or edit `sources.json` to define your proxy sources (see example below)
 5. Run the bot: `python main.py`